guysqr/release-machine/README.md

 # Release Machine

+This project is a proof of concept for a Step Functions state machine that can be used to orchestrate simultaneous deployments from multiple pipelines.

+## Prerequisites

+This project assumes you have an existing set of CodePipeline deployment pipelines already set up.
+The [pipelines-demo](https://github.com/guysqr/pipelines-demo) project for quickly creating a number of pipelines, triggered from an equal number of CodeCommit repositories is available.

+This project uses the SAM (Serverless Application Model)

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders:

-- functions - Code for the application's Lambda functions to check the value of, buy, or sell shares of a stock.
+- functions - Code for the application's Lambda functions to perform the steps necessary to run the pipelines.
-- statemachines - Definition for the state machine that orchestrates the stock trading workflow.
+- statemachines - Definition for the state machine that orchestrates the release workflow.
 - template.yaml - A template that defines the application's AWS resources.

 This application creates a software release workflow which is triggered by a `release-manifest.json` file being dropped in an S3 bucket.
 The release process is managed by a Step Functions state machine.